 Date Idea #5: Take an early morning hike to watch the sunrise.

 I know, I know – sounds kind of painful.
 But there’s nothing more magical than watching the sun come up, and getting up that early to break a sweat is a totally bonding experience.

-Date Idea #6: Go to an art museum.
+Date Idea #6: Host an at-home art night.

 Bonding over pots of marinara and pans of tiramisu?
 Sign me up!

-Date Idea #9: Schedule a tasting at a local winery or brewery.
+Date Idea #9: Schedule a tasting at a winery or brewery on Zoom.

 Date Idea #10: Pick up your favorite take-out and drive to a scenic location for stargazing.